armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Input: alpha, an octet string to be hashed.

-Constants: A and B, the constants of the Weierstrass curve.
+Constants: A and B, the parameters of the Weierstrass curve.

 Output: (x,y), a point on E.